 Myth: The only child is selfish and not familiar with the idea of "sharing is caring."

 Fact: This myth has been disproved many times as a sharing mentality can be taught even without having siblings.

 2. Not a genius

 Myth: Being an only child doesn't make the child smarter in terms of IQ or creativity as compared to those children who grew up with siblings.

-Fact: Being smarter and more creative is reflective on an individual despite his/her relationships at home, and it is not the main contributor.
+Fact: Being smarter and more creative is reflective of an individual despite his/her relationships at home, and it is not the main contributor.

 3. Spoiled and unsociable

-Myth: This is a common misconception as a child’s behaviour and discipline are taught and shaped by parents.
+Myth: This is a common misconception as a child's behavior and discipline are taught and shaped by parents.

 Fact: According to sociologist Susan Newman, "With or without siblings, so many children are spoiled because parents can't say no to their children."